adminion/off-the-record/README.md

 ### Local

-If you're looking to develop your own app using off-the-record or make a contribution you should omit the `-g` option to install locally.
+If you're looking to develop your own app using off-the-record, simply omit the `-g` option to install locally.

     $ npm install off-the-record